typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 The example above illustrates a more complex rule, using the IAM schema.

-In short, the permission to access some file with action that has action-name `view_file` can be inferred by the rule from the permission to `modify_file` with the same file.
+In short, the permission to access some file with action that has `action-name` of `view_file` can be inferred by the rule from the permission to `modify_file` the same file.

 A full explanation of how this rule works is given in the [Example](06-infer.md#example) section of Inferring data page.